Aquinno/strong-password-generator/README.md

 2) a (for) loop will create the password
 3) The code randomize among 3 lists (letters, numbers and special characters)
 4) When randomize to a letter, will have another randomize to determinated if it will be Upper Case or Lower Case
-5) Output: a massage followed by the password
+5) Output: a message followed by the password